• Skip to primary navigation

 1. In your saucepan, combine the sugar, water, and corn syrup.
 Bring to medium-high heat and allow the syrup to come to a boil without stirring!

 2. Place skewers into the ends of large fruit, or stack lots of fruits onto one long skewer.
-Alternatively, you can also candy-coat small bunches of grapes (just leave a good stem portion for you to hang onto).
+Alternatively, you can also candy-coat small bunches of grapes (leave a good stem portion to hang onto).

-3. Boil the syrup until it reaches 300ºF (150ºC) which is the hard crack stage.
+3. Boil the syrup until it reaches 300ºF (150ºC), the hard crack stage.
 Remember, no stirring!

 Coat Strawberries With Syrup & Dry